yarcowang/node-icnf/README.md

 ICNF
 ========
-_icnf_ is a nodejs module for supporting simple configeration in json format.
+_icnf_ is a nodejs module for supporting simple configeration in json format (but powerfull).

 **License: GPL/BSD**

 Intro
 -----
-There already exists a module named _config_, but for me, it is too large -- i dont want supporting yml etc features, i just want a simple solution.
+There already exists a module named _config_, but for me, it is too large -- i dont want supporting yml etc features, i just want a simple solution but exactly have what i want.

-So that's why i create this module.
-And of cause choice is in yours.
+So that's why i do this module.
+And of cause choice is yours.

 How to install
 --------------